Music Is a Science

 In Hip-Hop, Music Theory Gets Lost in Bravado

 To answer that question, first, we must consider the nature of Hip-Hop itself.
 Hip-Hop is a conduit of bravado and shameless conceit.
-It would require a rare deal of humility for a simultaneously braggadocious rapper or producer to consider that they lack basic tools for the very thing at which they traditionally and mindlessly brag about being the best.
+It would require a rare deal of humility for a simultaneously braggadocious rapper or producer to consider that they lack essential tools for the very thing at which they traditionally and mindlessly brag about being the best.

-Second, it also makes sense when one considers the increasing accessibility of music production tools and distribution channels.
+Second, it also makes sense when considering the increasing accessibility of music production tools and distribution channels.
 It’s easier than ever for a person to record any series of sounds, upload it to the internet, and share it with the world.
 Gone are the days of musicians being forced to sit in-studio for hours, playing instruments and transcribing music notes by hand.
 There are several apps for that.

 Music Literacy Makes You a Better Recording Artist

 That means working on your musical vocabulary and familiarizing yourself with the names of notes you can audibly identify.
-It requires you to learn the names of rhythmic values and memorize the pulse of different meters.
+It requires you to learn the terms of rhythmic values and memorize the pulse of different meters.
 As an artist, knowing the tools inside and out is how you learn to master your craft.

 Tactile Memory Can Be a Disadvantage in Music

 Music artists perform their music for their fans from memory.
 What inexperienced performers tend to rely on when developing a stage show is tactile memory from repetitive rehearsals.
-Though many of us are kinetic learners, tactile memory isn’t very reliable, at all.
-This is completely evident in the case of stage fright.
+Though many of us are kinetic learners, tactile memory isn’t very reliable at all.
+This is entirely evident in the case of stage fright.
 Performance anxiety can cause some people to completely freeze onstage when they cannot recall a tactile memory of their next move.

 Harmonic memory allows us to store large pieces of music and with numerous note variations in our long-term memory with significantly more permanence.
-A performer can understand the basic structure of every piece they perform without a music theory education background.
+A performer can understand the basic structure of every work they perform without a music theory education background.
 Nevertheless, it would be easier to collaborate with the other people who help put on the show if you can communicate with standardized vocabulary.
 It is also easier to store long-term memories with a standardized mathematical system for organizing the information.